breezi-app/ek-site/README.md

 - **Blog**: Single blog post about MLM compliance (`/blog/`)
 - **Terms of Use**: Legal terms (`/terms-of-use/`)

-## 🔧 How to Update Content

-Since this is a static HTML site, you'll need to edit the HTML files directly
+## 🔧 Since this is a static HTML site, you'll need to edit the HTML files directly

 ### Updating Images

 1. Add new images to `docs/images/` or `docs/wp-content/uploads/2025/08/`
 2. Update the image path in the HTML file

 ### Updating Contact Email

 The contact email is currently set to `support@empowerkit.com` in `/docs/contact-us/index.html`.

 ## 📧 Contact

 For support and inquiries: support@empowerkit.com

 ## 📜 License